Buck Rogers in the 25th Century (film): Plot

-In 1987, NASA astronaut Captain William "Buck" Rogers is piloting the space shuttle Ranger 3 when he flies into an unexpected space phenomenon and is frozen for 504 years.
+In 1987, NASA astronaut Captain William "Buck" Rogers is piloting a compact, one-man space shuttle Ranger 3 when he flies into an unexpected space phenomenon and is frozen for 504 years.
 In the year 2491, his shuttle is found drifting in space by the alien flagship Draconia, which is headed to Earth for a trade conference, under the command of Princess Ardala and her aide-de-camp, Kane, a former native of Earth.
 Rogers is revived from his cryogenic sleep and is questioned by the princess and Kane.
-Princess Ardala is visibly attracted to Buck, though Kane arranges for Buck to be placed back on his shuttle and returned towards Earth.
+Princess Ardala is visibly attracted to Buck, though Kane arranges for Buck to be placed back on his shuttle and returned toward Earth.

 It turns out though the Draconians are actually planning to conquer the Earth through staged pirate attacks on Earth's shipping fleet, forcing Earth to seek a treaty with the Draconians and unwittingly opening up their defenses to the invaders.
 They plant a homing beacon aboard Buck's shuttle to track a direction through Earth's planet-wide defense shield.
 Buck is escorted through the defense shield by Colonel Wilma Deering of Earth's military forces.
-He lands in the futuristic city of New Chicago, where he is interrogated and learns that Earth has been rebuilt in the centuries during his absence following a nuclear holocaust, and now much of the Earth outside of the city is a desolate, radioactive wasteland.
+He lands in the futuristic city of "New Chicago," where he is interrogated and learns that Earth has been slowly rebuilt in the centuries during his absence following a nuclear holocaust, and now the Earth is in a developing state, with much of the planet outside of New Chicago a desolate, radioactive wasteland.
 During his time in the city, Buck meets Dr. Elias Huer, the leader of Earth's Defense Directorate, the AI computer Dr. Theopolis, and the robot drone Twiki, with the latter two attempting to help him adjust to his current surroundings.